CoderDojo-Content/Beginner-NodeJS/en/your-first-web-server.md

    });
    ```

-3. And finally we are going to tell the web-server to listen on port 3000.
+3. Now we are going to tell the web-server to listen on port 3000.

    ```js
    app.listen(3000, function () {